Oregon Nursing License Requirements

-Test results can typically be issued by the Oregon State Board of Nursing within a few days of the examination attempt.7 If the candidate was successful, a license will be issued.7 Candidates who are not successful in passing the NCLEX-RN may apply to re-attempt the exam by paying an additional fee to the Oregon State Board of Nursing and Pearson VUE.2
+Test results can typically be released to the applicant by the Oregon State Board of Nursing within a few days of the examination attempt.7 If the candidate was successful, a license will be issued.7 Candidates who are not successful in passing the NCLEX-RN may apply to re-attempt the exam by paying an additional fee to the Oregon State Board of Nursing and Pearson VUE.2

 6 Steps to Become a Nurse Practitioner in Oregon